kliment-olechnovic/ftdmp/README.md

     # install Pandas
     conda install pandas

-    # if you do not have R installed in you system, install it - not necessarily using conda, e.g 'sudo apt-get install r-base' in Ubuntu
+    # if you do not have R installed in you system, install it (not necessarily using conda, e.g 'sudo apt-get install r-base' in Ubuntu)
-    conda install -c conda-forge r-essentials
+    conda install r -c conda-forge

 Test PyTorch installation: